 Fast Food Resume Format

-- If you have work experience with more than one employer, list the most recent job first, in the so-called reverse-chronological resume format.
+- List the most recent job first, in the so-called reverse-chronological resume format.

 - Pick a sensible font for your resume No need to get too creative with this one.
 Calibri or Arial in 10–12pt works well.